 Height: Less than 74 centimeters

 “BA bassinet carrycots and child seats are for infants from birth up to 2 years old.
-You can reserve a carrycot/child seat position in advance on long haul flights only, as our short haul aircraft do not have carrycot/child seats.
+You can reserve a carrycot/child seat position in advance on long haul flights only.

 Even if you’ve reserved this type of seat, we may have to move you on the day if there is a person with a greater need who requires it, such as a wheelchair user.